MorrisCastro04/holbertonschool-higher_level_programming/SQL_introduction/README.md

 task 3: script that list all the tables of a data base

 task 4: script that creates a table with id and name

+task 5: script that print description of how the table has created